cynic-net/cloud-sync-manager/README.md

 ### Subcommands

-* `csm on PATH|GROUP`: Perform the configured action for the given path or group (mount, sync, start periodic sync, etc.).
+* `csm on PATH|GROUP  …`: Perform the configured action for the given paths (mount, sync, start periodic sync, etc.).
 If the path is already performing a configured continuous action, the path will be skipped.

-* `csm off PATH|GROUP`: Disable any persistent action for the given path (unmount, no longer perform periodic syncs, etc.).
+* `csm off PATH|GROUP …`: Disable any persistent action for the given paths (unmount, no longer perform periodic syncs, etc.).
 If the path is configured for a continuous action that is already disabled, the path will be skipped.

-* `csm show PATH|GROUP`: Display the name and description of the remote for the path, followed by a listing of the files and directories at the top level of that remote.
+* `csm show PATH|GROUP …`: Display the name and description of the remote for the paths, followed by a listing of the files and directories at the top level of that remote.

 * `csm list`: List all known paths.